pebblecode/pebblecode.github.io/events/seminar-health.md

 seminar-title3: Healthcare
 seminar-subtitle: In the trenches
 seminar-intro-paragraphs:
- - The health market is facing increasing challenges from many corners.
+ - "The health industry is an exciting place to be right now!
+With advances in personalised medicine and genomics, patient centricity and smart research, innovations are surfacing every day.
+But how can we continue to achieve innovative solutions for these challenges in the industry in a faster and smarter way?"
- - We believe the answer lies in innovative digital solutions.
-A digital transformation is iminent, and the UK is at the forefront.
+ - "We believe that a big part of the answer lies in innovative and open digital solutions, and that digital transformation is imminent - in our view, the UK is at the forefront."
- - Join us at the hospital club for our “Health Innovation” seminar.
-From our knowledge gained over 20 years at the forefront of tech innovation, we'll lead an interactive discussion and workshop to identify root causes and bottlenecks companies face when creating a culture of continuous innovation.
+ - "pebble {code} has been working to bridge the two industries for a number of years, providing tech innovations for the health industry.
+Delivering digital solutions, ranging from competitive intelligence to patient journeys - we are passionate about being part of the conversation."
+ - "Join us at the Hospital Club for our <span>Innovation in Health seminar</span>: A roundtable discussion with peer industry leaders.
+We'll explore how tech innovation can solve pain points in the health industry.
+With an introductory keynote from <a href='#asif-qasim'>Asif Qasim</a> (CEO & Founder at MedShr), and chaired by <a href='#stephen-allott'>Stephen Allott</a> (pebble {code} Chairman), we are inviting a small number of industry movers and shakers to take part in an informal breakfast discussion to try and uncover the secret sauce to Innovation in Health."

 ## Location and Time